precap/dcc-ex.github.io/docs/reference/hardware/motorboards/ex-motor-shield-8874.rst

 * Stackable (Support multiple Power Districts)
 * Optional OLED header to connect a display directly to the shield

-The EX-Motorshield8874 is based on two DRV8874 H-bridge motor drivers with integrated current sensing from Texas Instruments (TI).
+The |EX-MS| is based on two DRV8874 H-bridge motor drivers with integrated current sensing from Texas Instruments (TI).
 It is used to drive inductive loads like relays, solenoids, DC and stepping motors, as well as provide the DCC signal and power to the model railroad tracks.

 Powering of Arduino boards is possible due to the on board DC/DC buck converter, supporting a wide input supply range from 9 to 30V.
 The reverse polarity protection prevents damage to the circuit and its components in case the power supply is accidentally connected backwards.